glynnbird/couchcache/README.md

 var options = {
   expires: 60*60*24*1000,    // expire cacheKeys one day from now (in milliseconds)
   turbo: false,              // whether to enable turbo mode
-  autopurge: true,           // whether to purge old cacheKeys from the databse every hour
   dbname: "cache"            // the name of the CouchDB database to use };
 var couchcache = required("couchcache");